chriscdn/RHManagedObject/readme.md

 }
 ```

-However, it’s also the place where additional methods can be added without disrupting the generated entity class.
+However, it's also the place where additional methods can be added without disrupting the generated entity class.
 For example:

 ``` objective-c
 -(NSString *)fullName {